 Maryland Deed of Trust Form

-Maryland deed of trust is a document used to secure a loan by placing a borrower’s property in a trust until the lender has been repaid.
-Like a mortgage, this document is used when one party has borrowed money from another for the purchase of real estate.
-The primary difference is that a deed of trust involves a neutral third party to hold the property title for the duration of the loan.
+Maryland deed of trust is a document used to secure a loan by placing the borrower’s property in a trust until the lender has been repaid.
+Like a mortgage, this document is used when one party has borrowed money from another to purchase real estate.
+A deed of trust, however, involves a neutral third party to hold the property title for the duration of the loan.

-Maryland deed of trust is a document used to secure a loan by placing a borrower’s property in a trust until the lender has been repaid.
-Like a mortgage, this document is used when one party has borrowed money from another for the purchase of real estate.
-The primary difference is that a deed of trust involves a neutral third party to hold the property title for the duration of the loan.
+Maryland deed of trust is a document used to secure a loan by placing the borrower’s property in a trust until the lender has been repaid.
+Like a mortgage, this document is used when one party has borrowed money from another to purchase real estate.
+A deed of trust, however, involves a neutral third party to hold the property title for the duration of the loan.

 1. Home »